FloatingArrayDesign/FAModel/famodel/ontology/README.md

 ### Array Layout
 The array section summarizes the floating wind turbines in the array.
 The section inputs a list where each entry corresponds to a wind turbine.
+The ID serves as a method to identify the specific turbine system.
-The turbineID and platformID are specified for each, connecting to details in the [Turbine](#turbines) and [Platform](#platforms) sections.
+As such, each list entry should have a unique ID.
+The turbineID and platformID are specified for each list entry, connecting to details in the [Turbine](#turbines) and [Platform](#platforms) sections.
 This allows the user to easily specify different turbine or platform types throughout the array.
 Similarly, the mooringID is included and refers to the [mooring_systems](#mooring-systems) section.